 - Convenience: Loud-Hailer's technology runs on Bluetooth Low Energy (Bluetooth LE).
-This uses less power than apps that actively use GPS or standard Bluetooth, both of which drain battery life on smart devices. - Scalability: employees, contractors and guests can use Loud-Hailer's solution. - Accuracy: Loud-Hailer's proprietary hardware takes physical environmental conditions into account to provide more accurate results. - Vertical accuracy Our solution can tell if users are located on the same floor of a building.
-There is no risk of reporting 'false exposures' the way there is with solutions that use GPS. - Horizontal accuracy Our solution is able to recognize if people are within close proximity of one another, but unable to expose one another because they are separated by a physical wall. - Device level accuracy Our technology normalizes data across devices to account for performance differences.
+This uses less power than apps that actively use GPS or standard Bluetooth, both of which drain battery life on smart devices. - Scalability: employees, contractors and guests can use Loud-Hailer's solution. - Accuracy: Loud-Hailer's proprietary hardware takes physical environmental conditions into account to provide more accurate results.

+- Horizontal accuracy Our solution is able to recognize if people are within close proximity of one another, but unable to expose one another because they are separated by a physical wall. - Device level accuracy Our technology normalizes data across devices to account for performance differences.
 Over five years of research and development informs our understanding.